shibinbshaji/iStorageEnum/README.md

 # iStorageEnum
-Tired of searching through iOS local storage to find juicy files manually?
+Tired of searching through iOS / Android local storage to find juicy files manually?
 It is time consuming, yea ikr.
 Enter iStorageEnum; a simple script to enumerate juicy files (.plist, .json, .jpg etc.) of a given application from the local storage.

 ## Installation
 Just `git clone` this repo and you're good to go!
 Its as simple as that.

 `git clone https://github.com/shibinbshaji/iStorageEnum.git`

-## Usage
+## Usage (iOS)
 1. Requirement: APP_ID
   This can be fetched using `objection`.